WillForEternity/PerClassLoRA--RA8D1/docs/PROGRESS_REPORT.md

 ## Summary of Accomplishments

 The project delivered a robust, end-to-end solution for building, testing, and validating a custom temporal gesture model for an embedded target.
-The final application provides a seamless experience for managing the entire ML workflow.
+The final application provides a seamless experience for managing the entire data processing workflow.

 ### Key Features Delivered: